datacharmer/dbdeployer/README.md

 For MySQL between 5.7.12 and 8.0.4, the approach is the opposite.
 By default, the XPlugin is disabled, and if you want to use it you will run the deployment using ``--enable-mysqlx``.
 In both cases the port and socket will be computed by dbdeployer.

 When the XPlugin is enabled, it makes sense to use [the MySQL shell](https://dev.mysql.com/doc/refman/8.0/en/mysql-shell.html) and dbdeployer will create a ``mysqlsh`` script for the sandboxes that use the plugin.
-Unfortunately, as of today (late April 2018) the MySQL shell is not released with the server tarball, and therefore we have to fix things manually. dbdeployer will look for ``mysqlsh`` in the same directory where the other clients are, so if you manually merge the mysql shell and the server tarballs, you will get the appropriate version of MySQL shell.
+Unfortunately, as of today (late April 2018) the MySQL shell is not released with the server tarball, and therefore we have to fix things manually (see next section.) dbdeployer will look for ``mysqlsh`` in the same directory where the other clients are, so if you manually merge the mysql shell and the server tarballs, you will get the appropriate version of MySQL shell.
 If not, you will use the version of the shell that is available in ``$PATH``.
 If there is no MySQL shell available, you will get an error.

+## Installing MySQL shell

+The MySQL shell is distributed as a tarball.
+You can install it within the server binaries directory, using dbdeployer (as of version 1.9.0.)

+The simplest operation is:

+    $ dbdeployer unpack --shell \
+        mysql-shell-8.0.12-$YOUR_OS.tar.gz

+This command will work if MySQL 8.0.12 was already unpacked in ``$SANDBOX_BINARY/8.0.12``. dbdeployer recognizes the version (from the tarball name) and looks for the corresponding server.
+If it is found, the shell package will be temporarily expanded, and the necessary files moved into the server directory tree.

+If the corresponding server directory does not exist, you can specify the wanted target:

+    $ dbdeployer unpack --shell \
+        mysql-shell-8.0.12-$YOUR_OS.tar.gz \
+        --target-server=5.7.23

+Since the MySQL team recommends using the latest shell even for older versions of MySQL, we can insert the shell from 8.0.12 into the 5.7 server, and it will work as expected, as the shell brings with it all needed files.
+Using the option ``--verbosity=2`` we can see which files were extracted and where each component was copied or moved.
+Notice that the unpacked MySQL shell directory is deleted after the operation is completed.

 ## Logs management.